 - that all least restrictive options have been explored.

 The VCAT order may be generated at the time of the hearing or sent to OPA after the hearing.
 It will outline what types of decisions the guardian can make.
 An order can be 'limited' - which means it is limited to only certain aspects of a person’s lifestyle - or in rare cases it can be 'plenary', which means that the guardian can make any decisions that involve a person’s lifestyle.
 It will include the length of time the order is valid before it needs to be reassessed.
+Guardianship orders are usually reassessed at least annually.
 Consistent with promoting a person’s human rights, guardianship orders are nearly always limited - confined to current relevant areas requiring decisions.